reyan36/reyan36/README.md

 Sharing ideas, building together, and giving my best effort is something I really like.

 I write articles on various topics and really enjoy participating in competitive programming competitions. <br>
-I am learning Graphics Programming, I really like it and I think learning it will be worthwile.
+I am learning Graphics Programming, I really like it and I think learning it will be worthwhile.

 ## Tools & Tech